Garrison hosts Naturalization ceremony at ACS

 |0

-This work, Garrison hosts Naturalization ceremony at ACS [Image 3 of 3], by Stefanie Mosley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Garrison hosts Naturalization ceremony at ACS, by Stefanie Mosley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT